roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© I sat flabbergasted.
+I sat flabbergasted.
 That did not go at all as I planned.
 I contemplated leaving early, but my fear of encountering her full wrath scared me.
 That hour was the longest hour in my life, waiting for what was coming next and desperately trying to find a way out of this situation.

  At 5:33, three minutes late, Audree walked in.
 Without a saying a word, she sat on my love seat.
 I sat behind my desk, too scared to move.
 We looked at each other, a battle of wills of sorts.
 Audree waited patiently for me.
 I stood my ground at first, wondering if this was all still just an elaborate prank.
 If it was, Audree was a great actress.
 Her facial expression did not change while she waited for me to break.
 I was a bundle of nerves, riddled with anxiety, but I attempted to present myself as calm and collected.
 All my old insecurities came flooding back and I was no longer the confident successful boss, but rather the shy, geeky insecure teenager I used to be.